sgcjw/CDE4301_website/content/report/final_report.md

 ## 11. Future Project Timeline

-The following timeline outlines the proposed development plan for holiday time and the next semester.
-Key milestones include hardware revisions, Subsystem integration and on-boat testing phases to ensure continued reliability and performance enhancements.
+The following timeline outlines the proposed development plan for the remaining duration of this project.
+Key milestones include separate testing of the card and backplane, subsystem integration, and the final on-boat testing phase.
+Due to the card-plus-backplane design adopted in this project, two parallel tracks are depicted: one for the card PCBs (MOSFET + Latch) development and another for the backplane development, ultimately culminating in their integration.

 ![Future Project Timeline](futuretimeline.png)
-##### Figure 13: Future Project Timeline
+##### Figure 17: Future Project Timeline

 ---